The scenery in the Bay of Kotor is breathtaking anyway. But the old town of Kotor is also worth seeing.

 Especially the many large cruise ships that call at Kotor ensure a rush of visitors in the summer months, which the tranquil old town often seems to be unable to cope with.
 If possible, plan your visit around the ships.

-In autumn it rains more and the winters in Kotor are not very cold, but wet – and the old town with its rustic cobblestones then turns into a slide.
+It rains more often in the fall, and the winters in Kotor are not very cold, but they are wet – and the old town with its rustic cobblestones turns into a slide.
 Moreover, the landscape around the bay, so impressive in sunny weather, loses much of its charm.

-Montenegro is not part of the European Union, so it is advisable to check the entry requirements beforehand.
-I didn’t read them beforehand, unfortunately, so I only found out about this small speciality in Kotor itself!
+Montenegro is not part of the European Union, so it is advisable to check the entry requirements in advance.
+Unfortunately, I didn’t really do this beforehand, so I only found out about a little special feature for a stay of several days in Kotor by chance – and luckily saved myself a lot of trouble when leaving the country!

-I entered by plane, went through passport control at the airport like usual and got an entry stamp in my passport.
+I entered the country by plane, went through passport control at the airport as normal and got an entry stamp in my passport.

 You always need this registration certificate in Montenegro as soon as you stay longer than 24 hours in a municipality.
-I didn’t understand the sense of it, the whole system is quite shady, and nobody was really interested in my registration certificate; besides, I registered only 3 days after my entry, which was no problem either.
+I didn’t understand the point of it.
+The whole system is simply opaque, and nobody was really interested in my registration certificate.
+What’s more, I only registered 3 days after entering the country – that wasn’t a problem either.

 Here you can find the official information about registration as a tourist in Montenegro